 - Department of State Development (South Australia)

-- Department of Mines and Energy (Northern Territory)
+- Department of Primary Industry and Resources (Northern Territory)